haxala1r/basic-blockchain/README.md

 The hash algorithm used is SHA-256, implemented by me.

 # Building
-If you're on linux or another UNIX-like system, you can simply run the `build.sh` build script.
+If you're on linux or another UNIX-like system, you can simply run `make`

-If you're on windows, install cywgin and mingw, and *then* run the build script.
-It's not very complex anyways.
+If you're on windows, install cywgin and mingw, and *then* run make.
+Kinda annoying, I know, but not much I can do to make it easier.